Disti4ct/uniContracts/docs/verify.md

 4. go to the blockchain explorer and start contract verification (you might see something like "Verify Contract" somewhere in the interface).
 Choose **Solidity (Single file)** as a Compiler Type.
 Take other parameters from `truffle-config.js` under **compilers** config value

 > it's better do not save **flatten** files, because we will have many same contracts.
 It can cause some problems when you compile/deploy/verify

+# Option N3

+1. Use this service and follow the instructions: https://sourcify.dev/